-There are often legal protections in place for the most common problems that you may experience during the tenancy - the following links will tell you what they are or where to look for help:
+Most problems can be resolved quickly and easily by talking to your landlord or letting agent.
+There are often legal protections in place too for the most common problems that you may experience during the tenancy - the following links will tell you what they are or where to look for help:

 - □ If you have a complaint about a letting agent's service and they don't resolve your complaint, you can complain to an independent redress scheme.
 Letting agents must be a member of a government approved redress scheme. - □ If you are having financial problems, or are falling into rent arrears, speak to your landlord as they may be helpful, and are likely to be more sympathetic if you talk to them about any difficulties early on.
 Should you need further help contact your local housing authority, Citizens Advice or Shelter as soon as possible.
-Check out these practical steps for managing your rent payments. - □ If the property is in an unsafe condition and your landlord won't repair it - contact your local authority.
-They have powers to make landlords deal with serious health and safety hazards. - □ If you have a serious complaint about the property and your local authority has sent a notice to the landlord telling them to make repairs, your landlord cannot evict you with a Section 21 notice (no fault eviction) for six months after the council's notice.
-You can still be evicted with a Section 8 notice if you break the terms of your tenancy.
+Check out these practical steps for managing your rent payments. - If the property is in an unsafe condition and your landlord won't repair it - contact your local authority.
+They have powers to make landlords deal with serious health and safety hazards. - □ You may be able to take your landlord to court yourself if you think the property is not fit for habitation, under the Homes (Fitness for Human Habitation) Act 2018.
+The court can make the landlord carry out repairs and can also make the landlord pay you compensation. - □ If you have a serious complaint about the property and your local authority has sent a notice to the landlord telling them to make repairs, your landlord may not be able evict you with a Section 21 notice (no fault eviction) for 6 months after the council's notice.
+You can still be evicted with a Section 8 notice if you break the terms of your tenancy. - □ Failure to comply with a statutory notice is an offence.
+Depending on the notice, local authorities may prosecute or fine the landlord up to £30,000. - Local authorities have powers to apply for banning orders which prevent landlords or property agents letting out property if they are convicted of certain offences.
+If a landlord or property agent receives a banning order, they will be added to the database of rogue landlords and property agents - you can ask your local authority for more information about this.
+Landlords or agents may also be added to the database if they are convicted of a banning order offence or receive 2 or more civil penalties within a 12 month period.

-- □ Failure to comply with a statutory notice is an offence, local authorities may prosecute or fine the landlord up to £30,000. - □ Local authorities have powers to apply for banning orders which prevent landlords or property agents letting out property if they are convicted of certain offences, including failure to comply with a formal notice issued by the local authority requiring safety improvements and making illegal evictions.
-If a landlord or property agent receives a banning order, they will be added to the database of rogue landlords and property agents.
-Landlords or agents may also be added to the database if they are convicted of a banning order offence or receive two or more civil penalties within a 12 month period. - □ Unannounced visits and harassment from your landlord contact your local authority, or if more urgent dial 999. - □ If you are being forced out illegally, contact the police and your local authority.
+- □ If a landlord or letting agent charges you a 'prohibited payment' (a banned fee according to the Tenant Fees Act 2019) or unlawfully retains a holding deposit they could be liable for a fine of up to £5,000 and if there are multiple breaches they could be liable for a fine up to £30,000 as an alternative to prosecution.
+Local authorities are responsible for issuing these fines. - □ If your landlord is making unannounced visits or harassing you contact your local authority, or if more urgent dial 999. - □ If you are being forced out illegally, contact the police and your local authority.
 If your landlord wants you to leave the property, they must notify you in writing, with the right amount of notice - you can only be legally removed from the property with a court order.